kihoo56tkr/Projects/README.md

 - It retrieves the most recent email from the Outlook inbox to check if the email reminder for the quarter has been sent already.

 3. Read Data from Excel:
-- It loads email addresses from a specific Excel file (Ref Database.xlsx) and prepares the recipients list.
+- It loads email addresses from a specific Excel file (.xlsx) and prepares the recipients list.

 4. Send Email:
 - If the reminder email has not been sent already, it composes a custom HTML email and sends it via Outlook.